|Value||Eligibility||Open date||Close date|

 b.
 Preference will be given to students from a low socioeconomic background or to students who demonstrate disadvantage or hardship.

 c.
-The Scholarship will be awarded by a selection committee chaired by the Dean of the Faculty of Science or their nominated delegates.
-The selection committee must include members of other faculties that may study physics and/or mathematics, such as the Faculty of Engineering.
+The Scholarship will be awarded by the Dean of the Faculty of Science or their nominated delegate/s.

 a.
 The Scholarship is valued at $10,000 per annum and is tenable up to but not exceeding 3 years.